Chatbot Analytics: The 7 Most Important Metrics To Track Success

 In most customer service scenarios, the role of a chatbot is to reduce the demand on live agents.

-The bot handles FAQs from start to finish, only handing over to an agent if it can’t deal with the customer request.
+The bot handles queries from start to finish, only handing over to an agent if it can’t resolve the request.

 This could mean it’s actually creating more work for agents, rather than helping them.

-Firstly, as chatbots act as an additional contact channel for customers, they tend to increase the number of interactions.
+Firstly, as chatbots work as an additional contact channel for customers, they tend to increase the number of interactions.

-This is great for customer engagement, but if your chatbot isn’t handling a lot of these additional interactions, it’s just more queries for your agents to deal with.
+This is great for customer engagement, but if chatbot conversations aren't successfully deflected, it’s just more queries for your human agents to deal with.

-Secondly, if your bot can’t answer simple questions, customers will grow frustrated.
+Secondly, if your bot can’t answer simple questions, active users will grow frustrated.

 When they are transferred to a live agent, the agent has to deal with their frustration as well as their initial query.